richmahn/en_tn/act/08/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent all the lines of 8:32-33, which is a quotation from the Old Testament.
+Some translations set apart quotations from the Old Testament.
+The ULB and many other English translations indent the words in 8:32-33 that are quoted from the Old Testament.

 The first verse appears connected to the narrative of chapter 7 and not the events of Chapter 8.